-The Surgical Technology Program complies with Coastal Alabama Policy 07.02.
+The Surgical Technology Program complies with Coastal Alabama Safety and Security Policy.
 Students accepted into the program must adhere to the following student health and safety requirements prior to and throughout clinical participation:

 - Current Coastal Alabama Physical Exam form completed by a licensed physician, physician's assistant (PA), or certified registered nurse practitioner (CRNP).
 Student must be able to perform the essential eligibility criteria. - Current two-step TB skin test (or chest X-ray if required).
-TB skin test performed and results provided annually. - Immunizations for measles, mumps, and rubella (MMR) and varicella (chicken pox) or a titer demonstrating immunity. - Hepatitis B series.
-Students with documented hypersensitivity to the vaccine must sign a waiver. - Flu vaccination annually (prior to the central sterile processing and operating room rotations).
-Any student who does not receive the flu vaccination is required to wear a mask at each clinical facility during the flu season late fall through the end of spring.
-The student must provide the mask. - COVID Vaccination (highly recommended) - Annual drug and background screening.
+TB skin test performed and results provided annually. - Immunizations for measles, mumps, rubella (MMR) and varicella (chicken pox) or a titer demonstrating immunity. - Hepatitis B series.
+Students with documented hypersensitivity to the vaccine must sign a waiver. - Flu vaccination annually (prior to the central rotations).
+Any student who does not receive the flu vaccination is required to abide by clinical facility policies for immunization deciliations which may include wearing a mask at all times while in the facility.
+The student must provide the mask. - COVID Vaccination highly encouraged by many clinical agencies. - Annual drug and background screening.
 The specimen collection and screening are performed by an approved agency. - Current CPR for the healthcare provider by the American Heart Association is required.
 Student must remain current throughout the program.
-The student will not be allowed to continue in the program if CPR is not valid. - All students must participate in HIPAA training during the orientation to clinicals prior to performing the first clinical assignment. - Student signature agreeing that neither the College nor any member of the Surgical Technology department is responsible for injuries, communicable diseases, infectious or viral diseases, or any adverse effects encountered while in the lab or clinical setting. - Liability insurance is provided by the school.
+The student will not be allowed to continue in the program if CPR is not valid. - All students must participate in HIPAA training during the orientation to clinicals prior to performing the first clinical assignment. - Student signature agreeing that neither the College nor any member of the Surgical Technology department is responsible for injuries, communicable diseases, infectious or viral diseases, or any adverse effects encountered while in the lab or clinical setting. - Professional liability insurance is secured by the school for surgical technology students.
 The school does NOT provide medical insurance coverage.
 All students are required to maintain medical insurance and provide proof of insurance prior to the beginning of each semester.